China to buy pork for state reserves to support prices | Headlines

 - China

-China's state planner said on Monday that central and local governments will start buying pork for state reserves to support prices that have plunged in recent months.
+China's state planner said on Monday that central and local governments will start buying pork for state reserves to support prices, even after prices rebounded sharply from a two-year low last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)